 - Pour Half the Batter: Spread a layer of batter into the pan before adding the cinnamon-sugar mixture (we’ll cover that next!).

-Here’s a tip: If you prefer a fluffier cake, you can add a packet of instant vanilla pudding to the batter.It improves the cake’s structure and adds extra moisture, making it even more tender.
+Here’s a tip: For a lighter, fluffier texture, try mixing a packet of instant vanilla pudding into the batter.
+It enhances the structure and makes the cake extra moist.

 Check out our Chocolate Strawberry Cake for another step-by-step guide with layering tips.